Do teachers get paid maternity leave?

 Your school may even allow teachers to donate their sick/vacation days to a general maternity/medical-leave pool that is then used to cover leave time for employees who may not have enough days of their own.

-Once again, every school is different, so investigate thoroughly the laws in your state and the policies at your school.
+Every school is different.
+Investigate thoroughly the laws in your state and the policies at your school.

 Are these scenarios the perfect situation?
 Probably not, but you can make it work.